lblod/harvesting-execute-diff-deletes-service/README.md

   printed.
 On `error`, only error messages are printed to the console.
 On `info`, both error messages and informational messages such as data processing results are printed.
 The amount of information might be limited.
+* `MAX_BATCH_SIZE`: *(optional, default: "100")* Deletes are executed in
+  batches.
+This variable sets the maximum size of such batches.
+A batch becomes even smaller automatically when errors start occuring to a size of one triple per batch.
+If there is stil an error, then the whole task will fail.
 * `WRITE_ERRORS`: *(optional, default: "false", boolean)* Indicates if errors need to be written to the triplestore.
 * `ERROR_GRAPH`: *(optional, default: "http://lblod.data.gift/errors")* Graph